PhysiCell-Tools/python-loader/man/TUTORIAL_fijiimagej.md

 a "batteries-included" distribution of [ImageJ](https://en.wikipedia.org/wiki/ImageJ), able to read [ome.tiff](https://www.openmicroscopy.org/ome-files/) files.

-Fiji Imagej is used by wetlab scientist and bioinformatician to analyse fluorescent microscopy data.
+Fiji Imagej is used by wetlab scientists and bioinformatician to analyze fluorescent microscopy data.

 ## Install Fiji Imagej ~ the 64[bit] version!

-Please follow the installation instruction on the official hompage.
+Please follow the installation instructions on the official homepage.
 + https://imagej.net/software/fiji/